-- 1. Bachelor of Psychology (Honours) students who intend to commence their honours year in the upcoming year: Fill out an online expression of interest form to indicate their intent to commence the honours year. - 2.
-Applicants for the Bachelor of Psychological Science (Honours) course: Complete and submit an Undergraduate Course Application Form via UniAdvice at UOW.
+- 1. Bachelor of Psychology (Honours) students who intend to commence their honours year in the upcoming year: Fill out an online expression of interest form via the School of Psychology's Honours website to indicate their intent to commence the honours year. - 2.
+Applicants for the Bachelor of Psychological Science (Honours) course: Complete and submit an Undergraduate Course Application Form via UOW Future Students.
 Internal applicants (i.e., UOW psychology graduates or current students) must additionally complete the online expression of interest form to express their intent to undertake the honours program in the upcoming year.